 - Anticonvulsants used in children with autism: phenytoin (Dilantin), clonazepam (Klonopin), carbamazepine (Tegretal), valproic acid (Depakote, Depakene)

 Other: Many other medications targeting the central nervous system are being used for children with ASD.
 The following drugs are just a partial list of other CNS medications being used in autism.7

 - Other medications with CNS effects used in ASD: alprazolam (Xanax, Niravam), buspirone (Buspar), lorazepam (Ativan) , naltrexone (Vivitrol), diazepam (Valium), melatonin, antihistamines

 But Not Just the Brain…

 The brain is an easily agreed upon target for medications in the treatment of ASD.
 Other body systems are also being targeted by drug therapy although not all clinicians or care providers agree on how these additional problems relate to ASD.
 Is there an underlying explanation for all the problems?
 Do the neurological abnormalities associated with ASD result in other problems?
 Or perhaps, the diverse group of signs and symptoms are not related at all?
 For the most part, the answers remain unknown.
-Currently, specific focus has been placed on the gastrointestinal tract as well as the immune system of children with ASD.
+Researchers have been looking at gastrointestinal tract issues in autism.